rhezab/smile/docs/datastorage.md

 }
 ```

 The first line of this function sets the user as "consented."
 Consenting is a property of the global state/store that is accessible to other components which might want to check if the user has consented yet.
-In addition, it persistent via the `smilestore.saveData()` method which makes a copy of the current application state in the Firebase database.
+In addition, it is made persistent via the `smilestore.saveData()` method which makes a copy of the current application state in the Firebase database.

 ## Writing Data to the Global Store